IkigaiLabsETH/ikigAI/README.md

 ## GPT4.20 + MJ V6.9

-Our new ikigAI Labs XYZ CEO is highly approachable but isn't well-versed with the intricacies of gen art, web3, and our editorial style @livethelife.tv We believe that leveraging the AI with Bespoke Prompt Design and web3 datapoints will enhance his proficiency.
+Our newly appointed CEO at ikigAI Labs XYZ is known for being approachable, but lacks expertise in gen art, web3, and our editorial style at @livethelife.tv.
+To address this, we plan to enhance his knowledge by utilizing a sophisticated AI model.
+The CEO will undergo training using real-time web3 data and general art information obtained through API endpoints.
+Of course, he hasn't overlooked the top 1000 places to Live The Life, which he has been curating for the past two decades.

 # Project Highlights: